Russian Prez Putin, UAE Vice Prez congratulate India on Chandrayaan-3's successful landing on Moon | Technology

 ''Please accept my heartfelt congratulations on the successful landing of India's Chandrayaan-3 space probe on the Moon near the South Pole.
 This is a long stride in the exploration of outer space and, of course, evidence of the impressive progress made by India in science and engineering," Putin said in his message.

-Last week, Russia's first lunar mission in nearly five decades, Luna-25, crashed into the Moon a day after it had spun into uncontrolled orbit.
-The Russian spacecraft was aiming to be the first ever to make a soft landing on the lunar south pole.

-Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai, congratulated India on becoming the first country to land a spacecraft on the lunar south pole, which has difficult terrain.
+Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai, congratulated India on becoming the first country to land a spacecraft on the south pole of the Moon.

 ''Congratulations to our friends in India for the successful landing on the moon.
 Nations are built through perseverance, India continues to make history,'' he said in a message posted on his account on X, formerly known as Twitter.